naghattas/Playwright-Hybrid-Model/README.md

 ---

 ### 📋 Example Usage
-Let’s say you want to test adding and completing a todo:
+The following example demonstrates how to test the addition and completion of a todo item using this framework:

 ```typescript
 import { test } from '@playwright/test';